Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

 Getting Here: Google Maps Link

-Lake Quinault Lodge sits in the southern Quinault region of the Olympic Peninsula, off South Shore Road.
-It’s about 2.5 hours from Seattle and 1 hour and 15 minutes from Forks.
+The lodge sits in the southern Quinault region of the peninsula, off South Shore Road, about 2.5 hours from Seattle and 1 hour and 15 minutes from Forks.

 Quinault Rainforest